CEI-lab/ece3400-2018/docs/lab4.md

  Once the color bar comes out well, toggle off the registers that are enabling the color bar test.
 Your image may need to be focused, which you can do manually by turning the camera's lens.
 You may also need to be sure that there is adequate lighting in the room.

- Once your image is clear, move on to testing your image processing.
+ Once your image is clear, move on to test your image processing.

 ### Thinking ahead.